Ch'oe Cheu: Biography

-In 1858 he lost his house and all effects in bankruptcy, and he returned with his family to the paternal household in 1859.
+In 1858, he lost his house and all effects in bankruptcy, and he returned with his family to the paternal household in 1859.
 While there, he spent his time in prayer and meditation.
 The discrimination and economic hardships he faced seemed to serve as stimulation for his "revolutionary" ideas.
 He later wrote that he lamented the "sickness in society since the age of ten, so much so that he felt that he was living in a "dark age".
 Suun felt he was called to address the root cause of the "dark age" which he considered to be inner spiritual depletion and social corruption.
-He considered the enormous western imperial power was due to a combination of military and spiritual power.
-It seemed that Korean spiritual traditions, Confucianism in particular, had lost their power.
+He considered that the enormous Western imperial power stemmed from a combination of military and spiritual power.
+It seemed that Korean spiritual traditions, particularly Confucianism, had lost their power.
 In fact, Confucianism was a tool of the upper classes to maintain the status quo.

 According to his own account, he was greatly concerned by the public disorder in Korea, the encroachments of Christianity, and the domination of East Asia by Western powers, which seemed to indicate that divine favor had passed into the hands of foreigners:

 A strange rumour spread through the land that Westerners had discovered the truth and that there was nothing that they could not do.
 Nothing could stand before their military power.
 Even China was being destroyed.
 Will our country too suffer the same fate?
 Their Way is called Western Learning, the religion of Cheonju, their doctrine, the Holy Teaching.
 Is it possible that they know the Heavenly Order and have received the Heavenly Mandate?